joe-antognini/joe-antognini.github.io/_drafts/typeia-progenitors.md

 shock from the explosion on the companion star would have the effect of puffing it up, increasing its luminosity, and emitting light in the spectral lines of hydrogen.
 Yet even very deep spectra of nearby Type Ia supernovae have not revealed any hydrogen in the spectrum at all.

-The final difficulty with the single degenerate model lies with what is called the "delay time distribution."
-It is difficult to
-reconcile these modern observational constrains with the single degenerate model, and for this reason the double degenerate model has begun to become more popular.
+It is difficult to reconcile these modern observational constrains with the single degenerate model, and for this reason the double degenerate model has begun to become more popular.